MeNasy/so_long_linux/README.md

-Hello, this is Copilot.
-I can help you with editing your README.md file to make it look like the one in the image. 😊

-Based on the image description, the README.md file in the image is for a project called "Minitalk", which is a simple chat program that uses UNIX signals.
-It has the following sections:

-- **Introduction:** A brief overview of the project and its objectives.
-- **Installation:** A step-by-step guide on how to clone the project from GitHub and compile it using Makefile.
-- **Usage:** A detailed explanation on how to run the program and communicate between two processes using signals.
-- **Bonus:** A description of the optional features that were implemented, such as encryption and color.

-You can use a similar structure for your README.md file for your "So_long" project, which is a 2D game that uses the C programming language and the MiniLibX library.
-You can also use Markdown syntax to format your text, add code blocks, and insert images.
-Here is an example of how your README.md file could look like:

 # So_long

 So_long is a project from 42 school that introduces us to the development of 2D games and graphical interfaces using the C programming language.
 The objective of the game is to collect all the coins on a map and reach the exit door.